skybert/skybert-net/src/linux/openshift-out-of-pids.md

 My java application that I deployed on Openshift spectacularly.
-After humming along happily for a good while, it got completely stuck, botching the standard out stream in the process, leaving us in the blind without a log as to why Maven was hanging.
+After humming along happily for a good while, it got completely stuck, botching the standard out stream in the process, leaving me in the blind without even a log to tell me why Maven was hanging.

 It turned out the reason why my JVM eventually fails to create new threads.
 Openshift has created a cgroup with a maximum number of PIDs